©The Mill at Bures

 "Eels were a commercial proposition.
 They could be netted as they came through the floodgate as the water became increasingly muddy on a dark summer night following heavy rain.
 A violent storm early in August 1915 came just right, and the following evening four stone of eels were easily caught.
 In World War II the floodgates had gone but eels were regularly caught in a trap set in a little arch at the tailwater.
-Packed in special boxes they were despatched by the first train from Bures and arrived at Liverpool street in time for the daily morning auction at Billingsgate
+Packed in special boxes they were dispatched by the first train from Bures and arrived at Liverpool street in time for the daily morning auction at Billingsgate

 "Then there was the garden.
 Tea would be the only meal taken outside in Victorian days.
 A special round iron table was made with uneven legs to take account of the sloping side lawn which was favoured for this.
 A full size greenhouse with a vine was heated by hot water from the Mill's steam engine.
 At the bottom lawn was a summer house in which Victorian daughters of the house did their embroidery on sultry summer afternoons.
 Among the trees in the garden were two fine and large d'Arcy Spice apple trees, a Norfolk Beefing and an Iron Pear.
-Along the banks of the river charcoal willows were planted on a commercial basis until the 1920's, when they were superceded by cricket bat willows".
+Along the banks of the river charcoal willows were planted on a commercial basis until the 1920's, when they were superseded by cricket bat willows".

 This charming account of life at the Old Mill House provides a glimpse of a vanished lifestyle.
 The Mill House dates from 1650, and with its fourteen inch walls was a very warm house in winter.
 It has a rear portion added around 1820, paid for by the prosperity brought to the Mill by Napoleon's War.
 The 1650 attic bedrooms were designed for housemaids; one contains a bell connected by wire to a bell pull in the bedroom of the mistress of the house and still in working order.

 There has been a mill on that site for the past thousand years.
 Witgar the Saxon is remembered in the legend that after the Norman Conquest he threw the querns from the Mill into the deep floodgate hole- where they seem likely to remain!
-In early times the course of the river stour was shortened and taken more directly to the Mill; the ancient course of the river is still visible in a ditch which runs through the field upriver of the Mill.
+In early times the course of the river Stour was shortened and taken more directly to the Mill; the ancient course of the river is still visible in a ditch which runs through the field upriver of the Mill.
 This fills with water only in heavy rain.
 When the river was dredged in 1968 geological differences were noticed in the bed of the river; the bed of the river cut by man was different from the bed of the river higher up stream.

 Recent years have brought immense changes to this ancient mill.
 The steam engine installed in 1867 was replaced by a suction gas engine about 1900.
 In 1893, the Hungarian system of roller flour milling was installed and the four pairs of stones were removed.
 The generation of electricity by dynamo began in the early years of the twentieth century.
 In 1932 power came from a diesel engine, and in 1948 mill machinery was worked by electricity.
 In 1893 steel rollers were installed to take the place of the millstones which had so long been in use for the manufacture of flour.